 Gather Important Information

 Understand ECCNs and Export Licenses

 Before you ship, check to see if your product has an Export Control Classification Number (ECCN), a five-digit, alphanumeric code, created by the U.S. Department of Commerce’s Bureau of Industry and Security, that identifies the technology level and capabilities of your product.
 You’ll use this code to find out when and where you need an export license.

-Start by preparing a detailed product description, a list of the raw materials the product contains, and information about how the product is used.
-This data is the basis for locating your Harmonized System code — a six- to 12-digit number used to declare your goods.
-The number drives duties, taxes, and the type of entry the product requires.
+Start by preparing a detailed product description, a list of the raw materials the product contains and information about how the product is used.
+This data is the basis for locating your Harmonized System code, a 6−12-digit number used to declare your goods.
+The number drives duties, taxes and the type of entry the product requires.

-Find the right customs documents, review shipping advisories, estimate duties and taxes, perform denied party screenings, search for Harmonized System codes, and more.
+Get customs documents, review shipping advisories, estimate duties and taxes, perform denied-party screenings, find Harmonized System codes and more.

-Save time and money by using FedEx Electronic Trade Documents for your international paperwork needs.
-You can enable FedEx Electronic Trade Documents in FedEx Ship Manager® at fedex.com.
+Save time and money by using FedEx Electronic Trade Documents for your international paperwork.
+Enable the tool in FedEx Ship Manager® at fedex.com.